 While there are many paths toward IT transformation, in the end all roads lead to the operating model.
 With every change you make to navigate the COVID-19 crisis, you will impact your IT operating model across multiple dimensions: process, technology, governance, people, service delivery, performance insights and data.

-For many organisations, the future is suddenly now, with their physical, human, and digital worlds massively converged and requiring scale overnight.
-For many companies, hundreds of IT activities and priorities are being executed across the organisation, but is it sustainable?
+For many organizations, the future is suddenly now, with their physical, human, and digital worlds massively converged and requiring scale overnight.
+For many companies, hundreds of IT activities and priorities are being executed across the organization, but is it sustainable?

 Throughout this video series, KPMG has highlighted a wide-variety of practical tips and insights for the CIO to consider when navigating COVID-19.
 In this final video, we bring all of those points together and discuss the implications on the IT operating model within the new reality.

 COVID-19 and the implications on the IT operating model

 By Steve Bates, Global Leader, KPMG’s CIO Center of Excellence, KPMG International and Principal, KPMG in the US